ivanovdimitur00/Cookbook.web/README.md

 <br/>

 ## Project requirements
-The requirements for the project can be viewed in [this file](PROJECT_REQUIREMENTS.pdf)
+The requirements for the project can be viewed in [this file](PROJECT_REQUIREMENTS.pdf).
 <br/>
 <br/>